keithrabb/School_District_Analysis/README.md

 - School performance based the school type (Charter, District)

 ## Task for Challenge
-- Academic dishonesty was reported for Thomas High School ninth graders specifically, reading and math grades.
+- Academic dishonesty was reported for Thomas High School(THS) ninth graders specifically, reading and math grades.
 - We will remove the ninth grade reading and math scores and refactor the data to uphold the state-testing standards.

+## Results
+- There were 461 freshman from THS (Out [10]) {not a required calc}.
+There were 39170 students in the district with 100% completion of exams, making up a group .01% of the overall students tested.
+- If we were to compare the freshman class to freshman class to other high schools the impact would be more significant.